realjax/node-red-contrib-ikea/README.md

 This module contains the following nodes to provide integration of the Ikea smart home devices into node-red.

-The following devices are currently supported:
+The following nodes are currently implemented:

 * Gateway
 * Lights
-* Groups of lights
+* Groups
+* scenes

 # Installation
 To install this module use Node-Red GUI installer or console command: